How to Install Cosign

 Installing Cosign with Go

-You may choose to install Cosign with Go if you already are working in the programming language Go.
-Additionally, installing with Go will work across different distributions.
-First, check that you have Go installed on your machine, and ensure that it is Go version 1.16 or later.
+You can install Cosign using the Go package manager.
+Installing with Go will work across different operating systems and distributions.
+First, check that you have Go installed on your machine, and ensure that it is Go version 1.22.7

 go version